ensembleanalytics/ensembleci/SETUP.md

 cp .env.example .env
 ```

-And set the values correctly using your own Github keys:
+And set the values correctly using the keys saved earlier, replacing the values below.
+You'll also need to set the publically accessible IP address of the server you are running on.

 ```
 SERVER_IP_ADDRESS=123.123.123.123